Evergreen State College: Basketball

 Evergreen also had a strong run in men's basketball during the first decade of the 21st century, winning the 2002 CCC Championship and reaching the NAIA National Tournament in 2002, 2009 and 2010.
 Forward Mike Parker from the '02 team has become one of the top professional players in Japan, and several other basketball players have gone on to professional careers overseas.

 Media

-Student publications
+Student media

-Student media include student-run newspaper The Cooper Point Journal, and Evergreen's community radio station KAOS-FM.
+Student media include student-run newspaper The Cooper Point Journal, the literary magazine Slightly West, and Evergreen's community radio station KAOS-FM.

-Evergreen State College Press
+The Evergreen State College Press

-The Evergreen State College Press is a university press affiliated with Evergreen State College.
+The Evergreen State College Press is a university press affiliated with Evergreen.
 Major works released by the press include fieldguides like Writing American Cultures (2013) and Vascular Plants of the South Sound Prairies (2016).